 So, dear readers, to answer the question where can one find the best traditional Japanese sushi in London that doesn’t cost an arm and a leg and is also possible to get a table?
 Drumroll please…

 Kiku in Mayfair.
 Don’t be fooled by the location.
 The world was quite of a different place back in 1978 when the restaurant first opened up.
 It’s 40 years of operation, however, is an achievement indicative of just how good the restaurant is.

 Another thing I’ve learned along the way is to always sit at the sushi counter.
 Not only for eating sushi at its freshest, but also to watch the itamae work, since sushi is also an art.
-In Japan, a customary way to show the chef your appreciation of the food is to buy him a beer or a drink.

 I was blown away by the quality of the sushi at Kiku.
 Normally, I would start with some appetisers or sashimi but this time I wanted to go straight for the nigiri, which is the ‘main course’ portion of Japanese sushi.
 Unlike the western version, which focuses more on maki rolls, the Japanese tend to only eat a maki roll or two at the very end.
 I would also normally choose omakase, but I was in the mood for some very specific things so instead, we ordered a la carte.